slip-slap/slip-slap.github.io/_posts/2019-06-11-math-apply-probability-and-statistics-fisher-information.md

    the likelihood function
 2. we want to the likelihood function function more peaked, more cocentrated, so we study the shape, we come up fisher information.
+3. **Isn't fisher information is another dual problem ? assuming the probability model is known, and the oiginal problem is: given the theta, calculate the probability of some events; and the dual problem is, given all the events, calulate the statistics in the parameter space.**

 #### Reference
 1. [Intuitive explanation of Fisher Information](https://www.quora.com/What-is-an-intuitive-explanation-of-Fisher-information)